ypid/dotfiles/README.md

 Here are some common shortcuts that I use and which I configure in every program which makes sense and allows to do so.

-The use of the shift modifier key is not explicitly written down (-> case sensitive).
+The use of the shift modifier key is explicitly written down.

 Left hand only: Should be easy to use with the left hand, because it is often used during work with the mouse.
 For example switching windows or Ctrl+c to copy to the clipboard.